Low-mode deflation for twisted-mass and RHMC reweighting in lattice QCD

-where, in the second line, we have taken the limit of one single factor in the frequency splitting.
+up to an irrelevant constant where, in the second line, we have taken the limit of one single factor in the frequency splitting.
 The variance of the stochastic estimator $\tilde{R}'$, according to eq.~(\ref{e:stochvar}), is now solely based on the high-mode contribution to the reweighting factor.